Sinpo: Fishery

 It is an important base for fishing, with a recent government emphasis on aquaculture.
 The DPRK has created aquacultural cooperatives and a central aquaculture office in the city.

+Sinpo is the place where Kim Jong Un opened North Korea's first offshore farm in December 2024.

 Nuclear power

 1980s

 In 1985 or 1986, the Soviet Union announced it would build a nuclear power plant, in an effort to persuade North Korea to join the International Atomic Energy Agency.
 According to South Korean sources, the plant was to be located in the Sinpo District, and construction began in 1990, but later ended due to pressure from IAEA, and economic difficulties in the Soviet Union.

 1990s

 In the 1990s, the Kumho area of Sinpo was the site of two planned reactors which were to have been built by the Korean Peninsula Energy Development Organization (KEDO) with international support.
 The project was later cancelled by the United States in 2002, amidst claims of a breach in a 1994 agreement on North Korea's nuclear weapons programs.

 Preparation work on the site began in 1996, and a groundbreaking ceremony took place in 1997, with construction originally expected to be completed in 2003.
 Workers were removed from the area in January 2006, and the project was officially terminated in May that same year.